 This post may contain affiliate links.
 Please see disclosure policy here.

-Easter Bark is a fun addition to your Easter celebration.
-It comes together in minutes using vanilla candy coating, cookies, pretzels and M & M’s.
+Easter Bark is a fun addition to your Easter celebration and an easy treat to make.
+It comes together in minutes using vanilla candy coating, cookies, pretzels and candy.

 I thought my cookie bark days were over but when my neighbor called to let me know there was Easter candy corn at the grocery store I had to do it – I had to make some Bunny Cookie Bark!